pictures where there was a lot of fighting, but no stabbing

 if I'm a teetotaler, I say, 'No. I enjoy a drink.
 I'll drink with you.'

-But I don't have to go overboard.""What about Anita Ekberg?"
-"What
+But I don't have to go overboard."

 with all my leading ladies.
 I got along fine--Gene Tierney, Maureen